7 Must-Have Items to Save Money in the Kitchen

 4. Cookware and Bakeware

-A skillet or frying pan, small pot and large pot are my 3 essentials for cookware.
+A skillet or frying pan, small pot and large pot are 3 essentials for cookware.

-Mixing bowls, brownie or slice pan, a cookie sheet, a muffin pan and a cake tin are the main things I start with.
+Mixing bowls, a brownie or slice pan, a cookie sheet, a muffin pan and a cake tin are necessary for baking.

 5. Utensils